 IEEE1394 provides an environment in which numerous hosts can access the same printer.
 Thus, if the active host stops responding, it's print job must be terminated to allow the next host in the queue to print.
-If there are no other hosts in the queue, timeouts will still be handled, but the current print job shall not be terminated as described in "terminating the current host's print job".
+If there are no other hosts in a printer's printing queue, timeouts will still be handled, but the current print job shall not be terminated as described in "terminating the current host's print job".